-class ginga.canvas.CanvasObject.CanvasObjectBase(kwdargs)

-Bases: ginga.misc.Callback.Callbacks
+class ginga.canvas.CanvasObject.CanvasObjectBase(kwdargs) Bases: ginga.misc.Callback.Callbacks calc_dual_scale_from_pt(pt, detail)

 This is the abstract base class for a CanvasObject.
-A CanvasObject is an item that can be placed on a ImageView-Canvas
+A CanvasObject is an item that can be placed on a ImageView-Canvas.

 This class defines common methods used by all such objects.